alex-misch/flutter_web_dotenv/README.md

 ## About

-This library is a fork of [mockturtl/dotenv] dart library with slight changes to make this work with flutter.
+This library is a fork of [mockturtl/dotenv] dart library with slight changes to make this work with flutter_web.
 It parses the `.env` file into a map contained within a singleton which allows the variables to be used throughout your application.

 [mockturtl/dotenv]: https://pub.dartlang.org/packages/dotenv